boukx/guide/pets.markdown

 To learn new skills to teach your pets you must first tame a pet with that skill and learn it from them.
 You can check which pets know which skills at [this page of Petopia.](https://www.wow-petopia.com/classic/abilities.php)  Once you tame a pet with a skill you want to learn, stand nearby the pet while they cast it.
 Each time they use the skill you have a chance to learn it; you'll get a system dialogue line when you have.
 Once you have learned the skills you want, you may abandon the pet.

 To teach a pet a pet skill you've learned, use the Beast Training spell.
 If you are out of pet training points, you must either raise your pets loyalty or speak to a pet training to reset their points.
 There are no downsides to untraining a pet besides a small fee.
 Please refer to the [raiding section]({{ site.baseurl }}/raiding) of this guide for pet talents per raid as they're largely influenced by which damage resistances are best.
+The [leveling section]({{ site.baseurl }}/leveling) has notes about pet progression while leveling.